grexi/documentation/Add-on Documentation/Data Storage/MemCachier.md

 Java
 ----

-In thi short example we will show you how to integrate your Java application with Memcachier Add-on.
+In this short example we will show you how to integrate your Java application with Memcachier Add-on.
 We will use `spymemcached` library with SASL authentication support.
 To use it in your project, just specify additional dependency in your `pom.xml` file:

 ~~~xml
 ...